About

 1: I am not interested in the interconnections between these systems.

-6: I educate myself on of how these systems interconnect and affect each other and being aware of the complexity of these systems.
+6: I educate myself on how these systems interconnect and affect each other and being aware of the complexity of these systems.

 1